Ekman Streamfunction Paper Submitted

 Announcement (updated 20 March 2023):

-Over 178Tb of model output data from four consecutive 61-year (1958-2018) runs with COSIMA’s ACCESS-OM2-01 0.1-degree global coupled ocean – sea ice model is now available for anyone to use (see conditions below).
+Over 180Tb of model output data from COSIMA’s ACCESS-OM2-01 0.1-degree global coupled ocean – sea ice model is now available for anyone to use (see conditions below).
+This consists of four consecutive 61-year (1958-2018) cycles, with the 4th cycle including BGC and extended to 2023.
 This is part of a suite of control experiments at different resolutions, listed here.

 Data access